HACKSSENTIAL RULES ~ CHAPTER V

 For every score of the ES, the player rolls the corresponding die:

-• Success is when (roll ≤ ES score) and it yields the roll itself; i.e. the highest the ES score, the best result.
+• Positive ES adjustment is when (roll ≤ ES score) and it yields the roll itself; i.e., the closest to the ES score, the best.

-• Failure is when (roll > ES score) and the result is (ES score – roll); i.e. a negative modifier, the greatest the difference, the worst result.
+• Negative ES adjustment is when (roll > ES score) and the result is (ES score – roll); i.e., negative modifier, the greatest the difference, the worst.

-The other optional adjustments in the ARC formula are bonus/malus defined by the GM at his discretion deriving from external factors (see Bonus/malus); the GM adds modifiers that represent the context based on an evaluation of the full picture.
+The other optional adjustments in the ARC formula are either bonus/malus defined by the GM at his discretion deriving from external factors or modifiers that represent the context based on an evaluation of the full picture (see V.8).

 V.7 Checks